 Probably bivoltine, as adults have been captured in April and June/July (Melichar & Řezáč, 2015).

-A greater mystery was a record of a male from northern Pakistan (Great Karakorum Mountains, west of Chikar, 4000–4500m, viii.2009 (leg.
+In 2009 a male was captured in northern Pakistan (Great Karakorum Mountains, west of Chikar, 4000–4500m, viii.2009 (leg.
 V. Gurko, coll.
 Sphingidae museum of Czech Rep.)).
-This could have been the result of an 'import' of a pupa or adult from Europe, or a representative of an isolated, relict population allied to Mimas tiliae kitchingi Melichar & Řezáč, 2015.
+This could have been the result of an 'import' of a pupa or adult from Europe, or a representative of an isolated, relict population.
 However, as Humairah Hanif et al. (2016) records a further 16 individuals from Chakwal Punjab, this species must be resident.
+DNA barcode sequence analysis has since confirmed that this population is allied to Mimas tiliae kitchingi Melichar & Řezáč, 2015 from northern Iran.

 Extra-limital range.
 None.